EyasuTeshome/shifttracker/job-search/peer-interview-practice/new_tool_lesson.md

 **Context**
 *You are at a technical interview.
 Your interviewer asks you to use a specific online tool for solving a code challenge.
 As you have never used it before it makes you a little nervous*

-1. Start with identifying the most important parts.
+1. **Start with identifying the most important parts of the tool **.
 Look for:
     - A place to write code.
     - A place to see the output (it can be an HTML page, a result of Ruby script, console output).
     - A place to see test results.
-2. Find out how to run the code.
+2. **Find out how to run the code**.
 Write something as simple as "Hello world" and run it.
 3. **Check how you can debug your code if necessary**.
    - Are there any debugging tools like `pry` available?
 Or maybe you can just use `puts` or `console.log`.
    - Try out all options as they can be useful for solving challenges.